asyncanup/apper/README.md

 ### What makes an app?

-A regular folder becomes a valid app if it has one or more of the following:
+A regular directory becomes a valid app if it has one or more of the following:

 * An environment settings module with the name `environment.js`
 * A middleware module with the name `middleware.js`
 * A socket subscription module with the name `sockets.js`
-* A static content folder with the name `public`
+* A static content directory with the name `public`
 * A routes module with the name `routes.js`

-All of the default file/folder names above can be changed by options in `apper.json` file in any folder.
+All of the default file/directory names above can be changed by options in `apper.json` file in any directory.

 #### Order of initialization of above-mentioned modules